 We must trust our choices and actions to God.
 We must seek to please Him above seeking appearances that measure up to human standards or culture.
-We must be still with God and make time reading His Word, learning His ways, and breaking patterns that hold us captive to other idols.
+We must be still with God and make time to read His Word, learn His ways, and break patterns that hold us captive to other idols.

 In our stillness with God, we could find ourselves again.
 Maybe even find yourselves the way our Creator God has made us.
 What an amazing journey.
 It is not something to fear but to anticipate with joy.

 Psalm 139:17 -18 How precious are your thoughts about me,And when I wake up, you are still with me!O God.
 They cannot be numbered!